911 Agamemnon

 911 Agamemnon, provisional designation ', is a Jupiter trojan and a suspected binary asteroid from the Greek camp, approximately 168 km in diameter.
 It was discovered on 19 March 1919, by German astronomer Karl Reinmuth at the Heidelberg Observatory in southwest Germany.
-The dark D-type asteroid is likely the second-largest Jupiter trojans and has a rotation period of 6.6 hours.
+The dark D-type asteroid is likely the second-largest among Jupiter trojans and has a rotation period of 6.6 hours.
 It is named after the Greek King Agamemnon, a main character of the Iliad.